Department of Justice

 3/11

-US Representative and former whistleblower against Trump, Eugene Vindman, reports being repeatedly contacted by Clayton Cromer identifying himself as Executive Assistant US Attorney
+Eugene Vindman, a US Representative and former whistleblower against Trump, reports being repeatedly contacted by Clayton Cromer who identifies himself as an Executive Assistant US Attorney.

 3/12

-Several DOGE representatives are reportedly spotted working at DOJ
+Several unidentified DOGE representatives are reportedly spotted working at DOJ

 3/13